davidgiven/fluxengine/doc/using.md

      rpm for a 3.5" disk, or 360 rpm for a 5.25" disk.
 If it doesn't, please [get in touch](https://github.com/davidgiven/fluxengine/issues/new).

-  7. Do `fluxengine testbulktransport` from the shell.
+  7. Do `fluxengine test bulktransport` from the shell.
 It'll measure your USB bandwidth.
 Ideally you should be getting above 900kB/s.
 FluxEngine needs about 850kB/s, so if you're getting less than this, try a different USB port.